matthisholleville/ava/README.md

 - Automates fixing one or more alerts using your runbooks and executors (functions).
 - Works with Alert Manager webhooks.
 - Compatible with OpenAI.
+- Add an interactive mode to let Ava recheck if the issue is fixed after some time.
 - More features coming soon... check the roadmap below.

 [Watch the Ava demo on YouTube](https://youtu.be/VDAJqaBEv-s)